-Supervisor signature or notation in a data system is present in client record, documenting approval for discharge.
+Supervisor signature or notation in electronic medical record (EMR) must be present in client record, documenting approval for discharge.

-Standard 38: When warranted and upon request, clients must be readmitted to services in a systematic matter.
+Standard 39: When warranted and upon request, eligible clients must be readmitted to services in a systematic manner.

-For services where the Wisconsin Acuity Index (WAI) is completed at intake, a new WAI must be completed for all clients seeking readmission to those services after previously being discharged.
+For services where the WAI is completed at intake, a new WAI must be completed for all clients seeking readmission to those services after previously being discharged.